 The new entrant CT is larger and more efficient than most CTs currently operating in PJM.
 The new entrant CT energy market net revenue results must therefore be interpreted carefully when comparing to existing CTs which are generally smaller and less efficient than the newest CT technology used by the new entrant CT.

-New entrant CT plant energy market net revenues were higher in all zones in the first three months of 2024 as a result of higher spark spreads, despite higher gas costs (Table 7-5).
+New entrant CT plant energy market net revenues were higher in all zones except DUQ in the first three months of 2025 as a result of the relative changes in energy and gas prices (Table 7-5).